percona/community/content/blog/2021-11-08-the-errant-gtid.md

 a6b3751e-3fd3-11ec-a4f5-080027ae8b99:1-2
 1 row in set (0.00 sec)
 ```
-Take note of the the transaction following **Value** copy this and hold on to it for later in the steps.
+Make note of the gtid_executed value.
+You will need this to check if you have an errant transaction.

-2. On the primary I run `show variable like 'gtid_executed'`
+2. On the primary run `show variables like 'gtid_executed'`

 You will receive output similar to this:
 ```